 Figure 2.
 Vertical cross-section from the Atlantic Ocean through the Pompano Wellfield, Broward County, Florida, representing 1972 conditions.

-Anthropogenic reduction of water table elevation and reduction of pressure in aquifer layers near a sea coast may induce the movement of saltwater into freshwater aquifers.
-Such migration of saltwater is known as saltwater intrusion (aka seawater intrusion).
+Anthropogenic reduction of water table elevation and reduction of pressure in aquifer layers near a sea coast may induce the movement of saltwater into freshwater aquifer layers.
 Figure 3 is an example of such intrusion from the aforementioned study.
 It shows the result of movement of seawater into a permeable aquifer layer that is connected to the ocean.
 In this case the movement may be dominantly the result of pumping in the Pompano Wellfield and a period of reduced rainfall recharge of the aquifer.
 In the case illustrated in Figure 3, the intrusion in the permeable layer (which is the producing layer in the Pompano Wellfield) resulted in the presence of salty water overlying freshwater.
 This saltwater intrusion occurred about the time of peak production rates in the Pompano Wellfield.

 Figure 3.
 Saltwater intrusion in the permeable producing layer of the Biscayne Aquifer near the Pompano Wellfield, 1979.

 Such saltwater intrusion is reversible, as may be seen in Figure 4.
 The cross-section in Figure 4 is along the same line as Figure 3.
 It shows a seaward movement of the freshwater interface between 1979 and 1994.
 This was a period of declining pumpage in the Pompano Wellfield.
 A period of above average rainfall began in 1991.
 Rise of the water table due to reduced pumpage and increased rainfall would tend to mitigate saltwater intrusion.